digiarnie/digiarnie.github.io/_posts/2014-09-21-Setup-GitHub-Page-Using-Minimal-Mistakes-Theme.md

 gem install jekyll
 {% endhighlight %}

-* If you get the error "ERROR: Failed to build gem native extension." while installing Jekyll, you will need to make sure you install ruby-dev:
+* If you get the error *ERROR: Failed to build gem native extension.* while installing Jekyll, you will need to make sure you install ruby-dev:

 {% highlight bash %}
 gem install ruby-dev
 {% endhighlight %}

-* Create a new repository on github called yourusername.github.io (obviously substitute yourusername with your actual GitHub username)
+* Create a new repository on github called `*yourusername*.github.io` (obviously substitute yourusername with your actual GitHub username)
 * Clone the Minimal Mistakes repo onto your machine:

 {% highlight bash %}
-git clone git@github.com:mmistakes/minimal-mistakes.git yourusername.github.io
+git clone git@github.com:mmistakes/minimal-mistakes.git *yourusername*.github.io
 {% endhighlight %}

 * Navigate into your github repository (obviously substitute yourusername with your actual GitHub username)

 {% highlight bash %}
-cd yourusername.github.io
+cd *yourusername*.github.io
 {% endhighlight %}

 * Install Bundler and use it to install the dependencies: